rgirodon/NotificationEngine/README.md

 ### 3.2.2.1 LoggerNotificator

-This is the most simple Notificator :it just logs with a level INFO any Decorated Notification.
+This is the most simple Notificator : it just logs with a level INFO any Decorated Notification.

 To register this notificator in a Channel, here is an example :